mtumilowicz/rust-rocket-workshop/README.txt

             rocket::build() // compiled to rocket().launch().await;
         }
         ```
-* fully asynchronous core powered by tokio
+* fully asynchronous, powered by tokio
     * every request is handled by an asynchronous task which internally calls one or more request handlers
     * tasks are multiplexed on a configurable number of worker threads
-        * runtime can switch between tasks in a single worker thread iff (if and only if) an await point in reached
+        * runtime can switch between tasks in a single worker thread iff (if and only if) an `await` point is reached
-            * context switching is cooperative, not preemptive
+            * context switching is cooperative (switches occur when a task explicitly yields control to the scheduler)
+                * not preemptive (switches are done independently of the tasks' cooperation)
-            * if an await point is not reached, no task switching can occur
+            * if an `await` point is not reached, no task switching can occur
-                * important that await points occur periodically in a task so that tasks waiting to be scheduled are not starved
+                * important that `await` points occur periodically
-* blocking operation => `rocket::tokio::task::spawn_blocking` (execute the computation in its own thread)
+* blocking operation => use `rocket::tokio::task::spawn_blocking(FnOnce)`
+    * execute the computation in its own thread
     * example: long computations
-    * Note that the number of max_blocking_threads also affects how your spawn_blocking tasks execute.
-The default is 512, so you're unlikely to hit it unless you've got a lot of work to do, but if it does come up, you might want to impose an explicit limit in your application logic, because tasks waiting to run still take up memory, network servers may not appreciate too many incoming connections, and you've only got so many CPU cores anyway — so at that point you may find that overall throughput is improved by intentionally queueing things within your application logic rather than throwing everything you've got at Tokio.
+    * number of `max_blocking_threads` also affects how your `spawn_blocking` tasks execute
+        * default is 512, so you're unlikely to hit it
 * configuration: `Rocket.toml`
+    * profiles
-    * `debug` and `release` are the default profiles for the respective Rust compilation profile
+        * `debug` and `release`
+            * profiles for the respective Rust compilation profile
+        * `default`
-    * `default` profile with fallback values for all profiles
+            * profile with fallback values for all profiles
             * defining most configuration
+        * `global`
-    * `global` profile with overrides for all profiles
+            * profile with overrides for all profiles
     * Based on Figment
         * Figment is a library for declaring and combining configuration sources and extracting typed values from the combined sources
     * The `workers` parameter sets the number of threads used for parallel task execution